 Priority Applicants Change in Ownership or Control.

+Economic Empowerment Priority Applicants shall notify the Commission of any change in ownership or control, regardless of whether such change would require the applicant to seek approval pursuant to 935 CMR 500.104(1)(b)1. and 2.

-Where a certified Economic Empowerment Priority Applicant seeks approval by the Commission of a change in ownership or control, the applicant must undergo the approval process provided by 935 CMR 500.104 prior to making a change in ownership or control.
+When an Economic Empowerment Applicant implicates the approval process established in 935 CMR 500.104(1)(b)(1)-(2), the applicant shall seek approval by the Commission of a change in ownership or control, and shall undergo the approval process provided therein prior to making a change in ownership or control.

-In order to maintain its status as an Economic Empowerment Priority Applicant, the Economic Priority Applicant in its submission must demonstrate that it continues to qualify as an Economic Empowerment Priority Applicant, as defined in 935 CMR 500.002.
+In order to maintain its status as an Economic Empowerment Priority Applicant, the Economic Priority Applicant in its submission shall demonstrate that it continues to qualify as an Economic Empowerment Priority Applicant, as defined in 935 CMR 500.002: Economic Empowerment Priority Applicant.

-On receipt of notice and a request for approval under 935 CMR 500.104, the Commission shall review anew the applicant's eligibility for economic empowerment certification status.
+On receipt of notice and a request for approval under 935 CMR 500.104: Notification and Approval of Changes, the Commission shall review anew the applicant's eligibility for economic empowerment certification status.

 If the qualifications are no longer are met subsequent to the approved change, the applicant will no longer be certified as an Economic Empowerment Priority Applicant and will no longer receive any benefits stemming from that designation.